DiddiLeija/text_formatter/docs/index.rst

 * Contents of ``text_formatter``

-  * `text_formatter.justify <http://text-formatter.readthedocs.io/en/latest/justify.rst>`_ - Justify the strings according to a certain length
+  * :doc:`modules/module_justify.rst` - Justify the strings according to a certain length

 .. rubric:: Footnotes